haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 In this tutorial, your task is to determine the oligomeric state of a homomeric complex and model its 3D structure, based on cross-linking data obtained by mass spectrometry.
 Note that for the purpose of this tutorial we are using simulated data that would correspond to rather short cross-linkers that are not amino-acid specific.
-We are also assuming that all detected cross-links are highlight reliable, i.e. there are no false positives in our data.
+We are also assuming that all detected cross-links are highly reliable, i.e. there are no false positives in our data.
 (This differs thus from our [DisVis Webserver Tutorial](/education/disvis-webserver) in which you first have to identify false positives).

-You will first use our DisWis web server to analyse the data and visualise the accessible interaction space defined by the cross-links.
+You will first use our DisVis web server to analyse the data and visualise the accessible interaction space defined by the cross-links.
 Based on those results you should then make a choice about the putative oligomeric state of the complex (e.g. homodimer, homotrimer, homotetramer,...) and then try to model its 3D structure using our HADDOCK web portal.
 This means defining the cross-links as distance restraints to guide the docking and imposing symmetry restraints to generate the proper homomeric complex.
 Those two aspects are described in two related online tutorials: